 - Direct posting onto Instagram

 - Including a first comment to go out with each post #Awesome

 - Geo-tagging locations to improve your reach and discoverability

 Once you’ve made the switch: Come back to Sendible, authenticate your converted account through Facebook, and you’ll be all set to start posting.

 Q & A

 Will my Instagram Personal Account(s) be supported at all?

-Should I delete my Instagram Stream and Analytics service(s) after I’ve converted to an Instagram Business Account?
+Should I delete my Instagram Stream and Analytics profile(s) after I’ve converted to an Instagram Business Account?

-No, please keep any Instagram Stream and Analytics services you have set up as this will help us make sure your reporting data is not affected.
-We will consolidate these with the Instagram Direct Posting service once this functionality is fully deprecated on Instagram’s API.
+No, please keep any Instagram Stream and Analytics profiles you have set up as this will help us make sure your reporting data is not affected.
+We will consolidate these with the Instagram Direct Posting profile once this functionality is fully deprecated on Instagram’s API.